Behavioural economics studies how people make choices using insights from psychology and economics.

 Excessive confidence, etc.

-DG Health & Consumers is incorporating behavioural research in its policy-making:
+DG Justice and Consumers is incorporating behavioural research in its policy-making:

 Evidence in behavioural literature informed the inclusion of a ban on pre-checked boxes in the proposal for the Consumer Rights Directive (art.
 31.3).